uicestone/henried/wp-content/plugins/wp-user-avatar/readme.txt

 4. After you've chosen a WP User Avatar image, you will see the option to remove it.

 == Changelog ==

+= 2.2.6 =
+* Improve compatibility with latest WordPress version.

+= 2.2.5 =
+* Fix: Missing translation strings added.

+= 2.2.4 =
+* Fix: Warning Resolved on Avatar images.

+= 2.2.3 =
+* Fix: Broken Avatar in buddypress resolved.

+= 2.2.2 =
+* Fix: Broken avatars on comments section.

+= 2.2.1 =
+* Fix: get_avatar_url filter is defined.

+= 2.2.0 =
+* Fix: Fatel Error "Cannot use string offset as an array" resolved in PHP7.2.

+= 2.1.9 =
+* New: New filter 'wpua_default_alt_tag' added to modify default image alt tag And warning error resolved on stagging environment.

+= 2.1.8 =
+* Fix: Language Files are updated and warning error resolved on stagging environment.

+= 2.1.7 =
+* Fix: Default ALT tag added.

+= 2.1.6 =
+* Fix: Removed ads from the setting page.

+= 2.1.5 =
+* Fix: Translation bug resolved in class-wp-user-avatar-admin file in PHP 7.

+= 2.1.4 =
+* Fix: Remove Ads from dashboard and all other pages.

+= 2.1.3 =
+* Fix: Better Styling

+= 2.1.2 =
+* Fix: Tested up to 4.9.7

+= 2.1.1 =
+* Fix: Insecure content over https issue is fixed.

 = 2.0.9 =
 * New Shortcode: Use [avatar user=current] shortcode to show current logged in user avatar.